neilbrown/edlib/README.md

 make/grep
 ---------

-This allows make or grep to be running with the output captured and parsed.
+This allows “make” or “grep” to be run with the output captured and parsed.
 A simple keystroke then causes the editor to open a file mentioned in the output, and to go to the identified line.

 Viewer
 ------